Updated · Dec 03, 2022

 Companies like Just are experimenting with the production of artificial meat that will ultimately lead to the production of tons of product.
 All of this without the environmental devastation or animal cruelty.
 There is also the fact that lab-grown meat is 100% clean and disease-free.

 If you think about it, that sounds way better than eating insects.
 Bug-based food production is also growing.
-It is estimated that in 2019 it is already worth around $1 billion.
+In 2019 it was already worth around $1 billion.
 By 2030 it will reach a market size of $8 billion.
 It is a sustainable source of protein and it is cost-efficient.

 Now, let’s move on to the part of technological innovations that Bill Gates dedicated to:

-4 out of the top 10 technological breakthroughs of 2019 are healthcare related.
+Four out of the top 10 technological breakthroughs of 2021 are healthcare-related.

-The 4 take different shapes – devices, tests, medicine, and all of them, without a doubt, will change the lives of millions of patients.
+The four take different shapes - devices, tests, medicine, and all of them, without a doubt, will change the lives of millions of patients.

 At first, there were the fitness gadgets.
 They kept track of the calories burnt, and acted as pedometers.